vuthuyduong/dnabarcoder/README.md

 <b>How do we compute these cutoffs? </b>

-If you wish to compute these cutoffs yourself, here are the steps that need to be executed:

-1, First, we need to convert the UNITE format to dnabarcoder's format by executing the following command:

-/path_to_dnabarcoder/aidscripts/filterClassificationFromSequenceHeaders.py -i UNITE_public_04.04.2024.fasta -prefix unite2024ITS

-2, I used [ITSx](https://microbiology.se/software/itsx/) to extract ITS1 and ITS2:

-/path_to_ITSx/ITSx -i unite2024ITS.fasta --saveregions{ITS,ITS1,ITS2}

-3, I then run the commands given in the bash files for [ITS1](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS1.sh), [ITS2](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS2.sh), and [ITS](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS.sh) in the [UNITE_2024_cutoffs](https://github.com/vuthuyduong/dnabarcoder/tree/master/data/UNITE_2024_cutoffs) folder.
+1, For ITS, please execute the commands given the bash file [unite2024ITS.sh](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS.sh) in the [UNITE_2024_cutoffs](https://github.com/vuthuyduong/dnabarcoder/tree/master/data/UNITE_2024_cutoffs)

+2, For ITS1, please execute the commands given the bash file [unite2024ITS1.sh](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS1.sh),

+3, Finally for ITS2, please execute the commands given the bash file [unite2024ITS2.sh](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS2.sh).

 ## Introduction